notsointeresting/HalllDay/PLANNING.md

 **Last Updated:** 2025-12-10

 ---
+# 🚨 Current Issues
+- Timer is not in sync between multiple passes.
+No longer skipping seconds which is good.
+But two passes entered separately tick at different rates even though they are both one second, the milisecond offset is different.
+These should be synced to the same clock in the most effcient logical way possible.

 ## 🚨 Current Priorities (Immediate Focus)

 ### ⚙️ Phase 6: Admin & Dev Tools (Material 3 Port)